Sleeping in Airports

 Photo Credit: wateye / iStock

 In recent years, Seoul Incheon Airport (ICN) has rivalled and surpassed some of the leading Asian airports in terms of centrality, comfort and extravagance.
-Layovers within ICN are impressive – however if you find yourself with a layover in Seoul that is over five hours, you might as well go and explore the real deal.
-Plenty of historical, cultural, commercial and entertainment destinations are sure to keep you occupied as you explore this fascinating and rapidly developing Asian city.
-Conveniently, Seoul Incheon airport cleverly packages all the city’s best sights together in a series of free tours geared towards transit passengers.
-Might as well put your feet up and enjoy taking in the sights between flights!
+Layovers within ICN are impressive – however, if you find yourself with a layover in Seoul that is over five hours, you might as well explore the real deal.
+Plenty of historical, cultural, commercial and entertainment destinations will keep you occupied as you explore this fascinating and rapidly developing Asian city.
+Conveniently, Seoul Incheon Airport cleverly packages all the city’s best sights in a series of free tours geared toward transit passengers.
+You might as well put your feet up and enjoy the views between flights!

 Airport Overview

 Seoul Incheon International Airport has almost become a microcosm of all that is South Korea.
 Layovers of five hours or less quickly fly by in this epic airport.
-In fact, you may just board your connecting flight wishing for just a few more moments sampling food and browsing handicrafts on the Korean Cultural Street.
+You may board your connecting flight wishing for a few more moments sampling food and browsing handicrafts on the Korean Cultural Street.
 Indoor gardens, spas, museums, galleries and shopping only further add to the Incheon experience.
-It is no wonder that this is one of the world’s leading airports!
-For more information on the airport itself, check out our Seoul Incheon Airport Guide.
+No wonder this is one of the world’s leading airports!
+Check out our Seoul Incheon Airport Guide for more information on the airport.

 Transit Tours

-Seoul Incheon Airport offers a series of free sightseeing tour options offered throughout the day to transiting passengers.
-Different tours focus on the cultural, culinary, historical and commercial facets off the city.
+Seoul Incheon Airport offers a series of free daily sightseeing tours to transiting passengers.
+Different tours focus on the city’s cultural, culinary, historical and commercial facets.
 The airport recommends a minimum of a 2-hour layover for the tour.
-Interested passengers can sign up at the transit tour main desk, outside of immigration.
+Interested passengers can sign up at the main transit tour desk outside immigration.

 Gyeongbok Palace